simphotonics/directed_graph/performance/README.md

 but `topologicalOrdering()` takes an optional comparator function as argument and is able to generate a sorted topological ordering.

-The method `stronglyConnectedComponents()` is provided for convenience only as it is simply calling the homonymously named function provided by the package [graphs].
+The methods `stronglyConnectedComponents()` and `shortestPath()` are provided for convenience only as they are simply calling the homonymously named functions provided by the package [graphs].

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker].

 [issue tracker]: https://github.com/simphotonics/directed_graph/issues